-This page shares the joy, the wonder, the excitement, the beauty, the love, and the adventure, of our Trans-America crossing in the summer of 2004.
+This website shares the joy, the wonder, the excitement, the beauty, the love, and the adventure, of our Trans-America crossing in the summer of 2004.
 We are Brian and Karen Managan, Maps Director and Membership Chair (respectively) of the Rochester Bicycling Club (RBC) in Rochester New York.

 Karen and I met early in 1992, started riding my Fisher Mountain Bike tandem together in the spring, and were married in June of 1994.
 We celebrated our wedding with Karen's family, our wonderful neighbors, and many friends in the RBC, and spent our honeymoon by bike-touring the perimeter of the Finger Lakes Region of upstate New York on our new custom built Sterling tandem.
 (Frame by Steve Bilenky, components and assembly by Tandems East)

 Even then, Karen and I realized we shared a common dream ... of someday crossing the country by bike ... and by the spring of 1999, we committed to celebrating our tenth anniversary on the road.
 We almost postponed the trip because of aging pets, but as luck would have it (for better AND worse), our beloved pets, Frosty and Velcro, both passed away within the year before the summer of the trip.
 We were free to go.